sematext/docs/docs/experience/element-timing.md

 ## Supported Page Elements

-The Element Timing API is only supported by Google Chrome and works on the following page elements:
+The Element Timing API is currently supported only by Google Chrome and works on the following page elements:

 * `<img>` elements
 * `<image>` elements inside an `<svg>` tag